livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

+---
-# Treasury LIP Technical Specification
+title: LIP-89 – Technical Specification
+author: Victor Elias (@victorges)
+created: 2023-06-22
+part-of: 89
+---

+# Intro

 The governor implementation will leverage the [Governance primitives from OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/governance) and consist of the following new contracts: